Darrel Williams Player Prop Bets for NFL Week 14 | Kansas City vs. Las Vegas 12/12/2021

 - Williams averaged 15.7 rushing yards per game over his three career matchups against the Raiders, 15.7 more yards than his over/under in Sunday's game.

-- In terms of defending against the run, the Raiders are 26th in the NFL, giving up 124.8 yards per game.
+- The Raiders give up 124.8 yards per game on the ground, the NFL's 26th-ranked rush defense.

-- This year the Raiders have allowed 11 rushing TDs.
-They are ranked 16th in the league in that category.
+- This season the Raiders are ranked 16th in the NFL in rushing touchdowns allowed (11).

 Recent Performances

-- Williams put together a 20-yard rushing performance in last week's matchup with the Broncos, carrying the ball five times (averaging four yards per attempt).
+- In last week's matchup with the Broncos, Williams rushed for 20 yards on five carries (averaging four yards per carry).

-- Williams has 78 rushing yards on 21 attempts (26.0 yards per carry) over his last three outings.
+- Williams has run for 78 yards on 21 carries (26.0 yards per game) during his last three games.

 Williams' Kansas City Teammates